ehmorris/ecoli-chemotaxis/notes.md

 - Motors can appear on top and bottom edges
 - Receptors should be bigger and on the boundary of the shape
 - Should the number of cheY or attractant required to "flip" the receptors and motors be proportional to the number of entities?
+- Should maybe just get all intersecting entities and then filter over that list

 ## Polish